Payments

 On the FREE plan

 Tap to Pay works on FREE.
 The requirement is Stripe Connect activation, not subscription tier.
-Standard processing fees apply (3.0% + $0.50 on FREE, 1.8% + $0.30 on PRO — see plans and tiers).
+The standard in-person percentage and fixed fee apply; see Fees and Processing.

 Common mistakes